PiwnicaUwU/RPCommands/README.md

 **NarrativeCommands** is a plugin for **EXILED** that adds narrative text commands, enabling players to enhance their roleplaying experience on SCP: Secret Laboratory servers.

 With this plugin, you can create immersive descriptions of actions, thoughts, and surroundings that will be visible to nearby players.
+This plugin includes two versions - one without HSM (HintServiceMeow) and one with it.
+It is recommended to use the version with HSM, but it is not required.

 ## 🛠️ Features
 ✅ **.me**